Antiandrogen Therapy and Radiation Therapy With or Without Docetaxel in Treating Patients With Prostate Cancer That Has Been Removed by Surgery

 Open to males ages 18 years and up

-- Baseline testosterone level obtained post prostatectomy prior to step 1 registration
+- Baseline testosterone level obtained post prostatectomy prior to the start of androgen deprivation therapy and prior to step 1 registration

 - Primary treatment with radical prostatectomy